 Photo Uploads and Client Expectations

 The frequency of shooting and photo uploads is something to discuss with your client.

 Is your client satisfied with less frequent uploads, every thirty minutes or hour?

-Or are they expecting constant uploads of their site, a snapshot of it in ten or even five-minute intervals?
+Or are they expecting more frequent vision of their site, every ten or even five minutes?

 Your client’s requirement is going to affect your data costs, so make sure you reflect that in your fees.